HoneySens/honeysens/server/services/backup/Readme.md

 This container can both be utilized to manually backup/restore/reset the running deployment and to schedule automatic backup tasks (optional).

 ### Manual invocation
 All manual tasks have to be executed from within the container.
-For this, both `docker exec` or `docker-compose exec` are sufficient.
+For this, both `docker exec` or `docker compose exec` are sufficient.

 The available commands are: